 What is the Studio model of learning?

 According to J.A.
-Lackney, who researched and published on Studio based learning, the roots of the approach are seeded in John Dewey’s laboratory school at The University of Chicago.
-Learning and facilitation approaches at The Magnet School are entrenched in social constructivist approach to learning.
-Hence, it is fitting that John Dewey’s work and education philosophy inspires our work at The Magnet School.
+Lackney, who researched and published on Studio-based learning, the roots of the approach are seeded in John Dewey’s laboratory school at The University of Chicago.
+Learning and facilitation approach at Walden’s Path The Magnet School are entrenched in social constructivist approach to learning.
+Hence, it is fitting that John Dewey’s work and education philosophy inspires our work at Walden’s Path The Magnet School.

 - Learners work like apprentices in a common space called “The Studio” under the tutelage of a “master facilitator.”

 - Learners engage with the community they live in especially in processes that facilitate the functioning of the world.